 It has been introduced in French Guiana via the aquarium trade.

-Still and sluggish tributaries and backwaters, including ponds and small lakes.
-It’s usually found around patches of marginal vegetation or submerged tree roots.
+Most typically inhabits still and sluggish tributaries and backwaters, including ponds and small lakes, where it forms aggregations around patches of marginal vegetation or submerged tree roots.

 Maximum Standard Length

 An aquarium with base dimensions of 80 ∗ 30 cm or equivalent should be the absolute minimum considered.